 Do’s and Don’ts of Newborn Swaddling

-We’ve all seen heartwarming images of a sleeping baby snuggly wrapped in a small blanket like a cocoon.
+We’ve all seen heartwarming images of a sleeping baby snuggly wrapped in a blanket like a cocoon.
 Studies show swaddling infants can extend their uninterrupted sleep and reduce startling and spontaneous awakenings.

-To avoid such risks, new parents and child care providers should learn the following guidelines for swaddling safety.
+To avoid such risks, new parents and childcare providers should learn and practice the following proper swaddling and sleeping techniques.

-- Use the following swaddling technique to reduce your baby’s crying and encourage longer periods of sound sleeping.
+This swaddling technique may help reduce your baby’s crying and encourage longer periods of safe, sound sleeping.

 - If using a thin, square cloth (not a heavier blanket or cloth to avoid overheating), fold back one corner to create a straight edge, then place your baby on the fabric.

 - The top of the fabric should be at the baby’s shoulder level.
-If using a rectangular cloth, the baby’s shoulders should be placed at the top of the long side.
+If using a rectangular cloth, you should place the baby’s shoulders at the top of the long side.

 - To swaddle the arms inside, bring the baby’s left arm down.
-Wrap the cloth over the arm and chest.
-Tuck the fabric under the baby’s right side.
+Wrap the cloth over the arm and chest — Tuck the fabric under the baby’s right side.

-- Bring your baby’s right arm down and wrap the cloth over his or her arm and chest.
+- Bring your baby’s right arm down, and wrap the cloth over their arm and chest.

 - Tuck the cloth under the baby’s left side.
 The child’s weight will hold the cloth in place.

-- Twist or fold the bottom end of the cloth, and tuck it behind the baby, ensuring that both legs are bent up and out so the baby’s hips can move.
+- Twist or fold the bottom end of the cloth and tuck it behind the baby, ensuring that both legs are bent up and spread apart so the baby’s hips can move.

-- Place your infant in a supine position (on his or her back, facing up) to sleep.
+Always place your infant in a supine position (on their back, facing up) to sleep.

 While your baby is swaddled, check to see if they are overheated.
-Feel your baby’s ears and fingers; if they’re hot, red and sweaty, the child is wrapped too warmly.
+Feel your baby’s ears and fingers.
+The child is wrapped too warmly if they’re hot, red, and sweaty.
 Swaddled babies should feel only slightly warm, not sweaty.

-- Allow your swaddled baby to rest or sleep in a prone position (chest down) or on his or her side.
-This can cause SIDS (Sudden Infant Death Syndrome).
+- Don’t allow your swaddled baby to rest or sleep in a prone position (chest down) or on their side.

-- Wrap your baby in a loose blanket or other fabrics.
-This can lead to infant death.
+- Don’t wrap your baby in a loose blanket or other fabrics, and don’t allow the swaddle to come undone.

-- Wrap your baby’s legs straight down and pressed together.
+- Don’t wrap your baby’s legs straight down and pressed together.
 Swaddling infants with the hips and knees in an extended position may increase the risk of hip dysplasia and dislocation.
-Allow the hips to spread apart and bend up.

-- Assume that your baby can’t be successfully swaddled just because he or she fusses while swaddled the first few times.
-If you wait a while before giving swaddling a try, your baby may just need more time to get used to being swaddled.
+- Don’t assume that your baby can’t be successfully swaddled just because they fuss while swaddling the first few times.
+Your baby may just need more time to get used to being swaddled.